School meals are provided by Oxfordshire County Council. We have a kitchen on site and our cook, Kirsty, cooks our meals each day.

 For children in Year 3 upwards, lunch costs £2.30 and needs to be paid in advance either daily, weekly or termly.
 If you think you may be eligible for a Free School Meal, please let us know.

 Children may bring their own packed lunch if they prefer, and the class eat together at lunchtime in the hall.
-When putting your child's packed lunch together, please look at the Vegpower lunchbox tips below
+When putting your child's packed lunch together, please look at the Vegpower lunchbox tips below, as well as the information on the NHS Food Scanner App

 By registering your child for our school milk scheme they will receive a 189ml (third of a pint) carton of semi-skimmed milk every day.
 This is delivered fresh and chilled to their classroom every day (unfortunately the scheme is not able to provide a dairy-free alternative).